slatedocs/slate/source/includes/api-reference/_index.html.md

 The resource_subtype `milestone` represent a single moment in time.
 This means tasks with this subtype cannot have a start_date.
 *Note: The resource_subtype of `section` is under active migration—please see our [forum post](https://forum.asana.com/t/sections-are-dead-long-live-sections) for more information.*

+**assignee_status**: Scheduling status of this task for the user it is assigned to.
+This field can only be set if the assignee is non-null.
+Setting this field to "inbox" or "upcoming" inserts it at the top of the section, while the other options will insert at the bottom.

 **external**: *OAuth Required*. *Conditional*.
 This field is returned only if external values are set or included by using [Opt In] (#input-output-options).
 The external field allows you to store app-specific metadata on tasks, including a gid that can be used to retrieve tasks and a data blob that can store app-specific character strings.
 Note that you will need to authenticate with Oauth to access or modify this data.
 Once an external gid is set, you can use the notation `external:custom_gid` to reference your object anywhere in the API where you may use the original object gid.
 See the page on Custom External Data for more details.